Ratstail91/Toy/docs/spec.md

 }
 ```

-Functions can take a set number of parameters within the parenthesis following their names, and can return a number of values to the calling context using the return keyword.
+Functions can take a set number of parameters within the parenthesis following their names, and can return a value to the calling context using the return keyword.

 ```
-fn reverseOrder(a, b, c) { //return type isn't required by default
+fn combine(a, b, c) { //return type isn't required by default
-	return c, b, a;
+	return [a, b, c];
 }
 ```

-You can define the required return types using a colon after the parameter list, followed by a comma separated list of required returns.
+You can define the required return type using a colon after the parameter list, followed by the type.

 ```
-fn reverseIntegers(a: int, b: int, c: int): int, int, int {
+fn combine(a, b, c): [int] {
-	return c, b, a; //must return three integers
+	return [a, b, c];
 }
 ```

 Functions are called by invoking their names, followed by the parenthesis-enclosed list of arguments.
-When returning multiple values, the target variables are assigned from left to right until there is a mismatched number of variables or values (remaining variables become null).

 ```
 simple();

-var a, b, c = reverseOrder(1, 2, 3);
+var a = combine(1, 2, 3); //how to get a returned value from a function

-var d, e, f = reverseIntegers(4, 5, 6);

-var g = reverseIntegers(7, 8, 9); //only 9 is returned
 ```

 Functions are first-class citizens, meaning they can be declared and treated like variables.
 Closures are explicitly supported.

 ```
-fn counterFactory(): fn()(int) { //returns a function with 0 parameters and 1 integer return
+fn counterFactory(): fn { //returns a function
 	var total: int = 0;

 	fn counter(): int {